sandervanloock/web-crawler/README.md

 Elasticsearch runs as a single-node cluster in Docker.
 To disable index replicas, you can add an index-template.
+The default norconex Elasticsearch committer is updated so it supports datastreams.

 This commands creates an index template and will apply these settings for indices starting with crawl*:
 ```aidl